Back in April I promised I’d tell you more about how I was born in a library. Well, here it is, my library birth story.

 My mother was the Library Director for the Fullerton Public Library for years.
 She was the director well before I was born and only stepped down from that role this past year (I’m 34 to give you a bit of time perspective).
-So, I’ve been a part of the library my entire life.

 Where is the library now you may ask?

 Since then I’ve moved away and I don’t have as much involvement with the library, though I do go down to do a presentation every now and then.
 My most recent was a summer reading presentation I did about geocaching.
-My mom still works there, though not in the capacity she had before.
+My mom still works there, though not in the capacity she did before.

 “A library is the delivery room for the birth of ideas, a place where history comes to life.” ~Norman Cousins